i4mi/fhir-wrappers.ts/web/README.md

 # @i4mi/js-on-fhir FHIR® library with OAuth 2.0 for web applications built with Javascript frameworks

-_➰ Use at own risk ➰_

 ![][~license]
 ![][~issues]

 Wrapper for the I4MI FHIR® resources, inheritance and type definitions library [@i4mi/fhir_r4](https://www.npmjs.com/package/@i4mi/fhir_r4).

 This library handles the OAuth 2.0 authorization process, providing essential functionality for the client side.
-It also provides other functionality to interact with a given fhir server.
+It also provides other functionality to interact with a given FHIR server.
 It can be used in web applications that are built with JavaScript frameworks (e.g. [Angular](https://angular.io/), [Vue.js](https://vuejs.org/) and [Quasar](https://quasar.dev/)).

 See below for [instructions](#2-vue) for using it with [Vue.js](https://vuejs.org/).